Connecting to an SMB share using PowerShell¶

 $Session = New-PSSession -ComputerName DATABASE01

-- Copy the file from the remote session to your local machine:
+- Copy a file from the remote session to the local machine

 Copy-Item -Path "C:\Users\Administrator\Desktop\file.txt" -Destination C:\ -FromSession $Session